johnreyes96/ias-css/README.md

-# css
+# IAS CSS
-This repository is about the CSS course at IAS Software
+This repository is about the CSS course at IAS Software.